 The whole idea of identity verification has grown past manually verifying each customer one at a time.
 Just like everything, online technologies have also improved the way the identity verification process works.
 Verification and management of online customer identities are more flexible than ever.
-Systems and solutions built especially for online identity verification are crucial to providing authentic proofs of identity for accessing and operating in combination with modern banking systems, e-commerce platforms, third-party payment aggregators, and more.
+Systems and solutions built especially for online identity verification are crucial to providing authentic proof of identity for accessing and operating in combination with modern banking systems, e-commerce platforms, third-party payment aggregators, and more.
 Unfortunately, the rise of technology has given birth to the problem with online identity verification.

 As AI-based technologies are becoming more streamlined, organizations try to embrace them to reach more people and provide better security.
 Technology is not only being used by banks, financial institutions, and others, they are also being used by sophisticated criminals.
 Keeping up with high-security standards and following strict regulations are some of the most common challenges of online identity verification.